 The upper right quadrant includes the species (n = 510) whose described ranges are above average in alignment of both spatial distribution and area.
 These species tend to be well-studied and include wide-ranging pelagic organisms such as marine mammals, tunas, and billfishes (Fig 2B).
 This result is not surprising, as species with very large ranges are likely to be more aligned regardless of methodology simply because both predicted ranges span nearly the entire map.

 The area-mismatched ranges contained in the upper left quadrant (n = 699) include many species whose spatial distribution is similar, but where one range is notably larger than the other.
-For 88.3% of the species in this quadrant, the IUCN range is larger than the AquaMaps range,.
+For 88.3% of the species in this quadrant, the IUCN range is larger than the AquaMaps range, which suggests a systematic introduction of commission errors by IUCN and/or omission errors by AquaMaps.
 Below we explore one underlying source of commission errors.

 Species found in the lower right quadrant (n = 631) represent cases of "two wrongs make a right."
 For these species, IUCN and AquaMaps both predict ranges extending far beyond the overlapping region, but the methodological differences result in very different extrapolations.
 Consequently, area ratios are high, though the poor distribution alignment indicates that one or both datasets are introducing significant errors.
-In this quadrant, the IUCN range is the larger for only 56.5% of species,.
+In this quadrant, the IUCN range is the larger for only 56.5% of species, which does not seem to imply a systematic introduction of errors.

 The lower left quadrant includes species (n = 431) where alignment is poor in both dimensions.
-In this quadrant, the IUCN range is larger for only 24.6% of species,.
+In this quadrant, the IUCN range is larger for only 24.6% of species, suggesting a systematic introduction of commission errors by AquaMaps and/or omission errors by IUCN.
 Data-poor species are more common in this quadrant; indeed, the median number of species occurrence records (averaging occurrences from the Ocean Biogeographic Information System (OBIS) [20] and the Global Biodiversity Information Facility (GBIF) [21]) for this quadrant is 23 records, compared to a median of 96 records for species across the other three quadrants.
 The AquaMaps dataset offers its own quality metric based on the number of unique 0.5° cells containing valid occurrences; for this quadrant, the median "occurcells" is 11 compared to a median of 40 across the other three quadrants.
 Care should be taken when using distribution and range maps based upon fewer observations, as they clearly bear greater uncertainty; AquaMaps explicitly warns against using any of its maps generated with an "occurcells" count fewer than 10 [1].

 Coral depth exploration

 Because corals dominate the upper-left "distribution-aligned" quadrant of Fig 2A (n = 231; 33% of all species in this quadrant), we explored implications of explicitly restricting IUCN ranges to depths based on species' life histories.
 This adjustment was not necessary for AquaMaps data because models explicitly include ocean depth preference as a parameter.
 While depth is recommended by the IUCN as a criterion for providers of range maps ("The limits of distribution can be determined by using known occurrences of the species, along with the knowledge of habitat preferences, remaining suitable habitat, elevation limited, and other expert knowledge of the species and its range."
 [2]), it is not presented as a requirement, so we cannot take its inclusion for granted.
+Additionally, IUCN Red List mapping standards formerly required, and still allow, a 50 km buffer around the coastline for coastal species [REF TRAINING MATERIALS]; such a buffer directly conflicts with habitat limitations (such as depth) and distorts our understanding of species distribution.